Archibald Constable: Life

 In 1808 a split took place between Constable and Sir Walter Scott, who transferred his business to the publishing firm of John Ballantyne & Co., for which he supplied most of the capital.
 In 1813, however, a reconciliation took place.
 Ballantyne was in difficulties, and Constable again became Scott's publisher, a condition being that the firm of John Ballantyne & Co. should be wound up at an early date, though Scott retained his interest in the printing business of James Ballantyne & Co.
+Around 1810 he bought a house at the head of Craigs Close, nearby his shop.
+The premises was previously the house of William Creech and historically had been the home of Andro Hart.
+The printworks linked to this house seem to have been leased by Constable since around 1800.

 In 1808 he served as Moderator of the High Constables of Edinburgh.

 In 1812 Constable, who had admitted Robert Cathcart and Robert Cadell as partners on Hunter's retirement, purchased the copyright of the Encyclopædia Britannica, adding the supplement (6 vols, 1816-1824) to the 4th, 5th and 6th editions.
 In 1814 he bought the copyright of Waverley.
 This was issued anonymously; but in a short time 12,000 copies were disposed of, Scott's other novels following in quick succession.
 The firm also published the Annual Register.

+Constable played a key role in the 1825 purchase of the Astorga Collection by the library of the Faculty of Advocates.
+The collection, comprising 3,716 pre-1800 volumes which ones belonged to Spain's 14th Marquis of Astorga, is now held by the National Library of Scotland.

-Through over-speculation, complications arose, and in 1826 a crash came.
-Constable's London agents stopped payment, and he failed for over £250,000, while James Ballantyne & Co. also went bankrupt for nearly £90,000.
-Sir Walter Scott was affected by the failure of both firms.
+Through over-speculation, complications arose, and in 1826 a financial crash occurred.
+Constable's London agents stopped payment, leading to his failure for over £250,000.
+James Ballantyne & Co. also went bankrupt, owing nearly £90,000.
+The collapse of both firms had a significant impact on Sir Walter Scott.

 Constable started business afresh, and began in 1827 Constable's Miscellany of Original and Selected Works consisting of a series of original works, and of standard books republished in a cheap form, thus making one of the earliest and most famous attempts to popularize high-quality literature.

-Constable died at home, 3 Park Place in Edinburgh, on 21 July 1827, but his firm survived, and the Constable publishing business continued in the twentieth century, issuing a wide range of fiction and non-fiction books.
+Constable died of dropsy (which had plagued him for several years) at home, 3 Park Place in Edinburgh, on 21 July 1827, but his firm survived, and the Constable publishing business continued in the twentieth century, issuing a wide range of fiction and non-fiction books.
 It continues today as Constable & Robinson.